A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: A deep learning approach for integral equations

-Here the first two terms ensure that \eqref{integrator} is satisfied using the methods from the previous section, while the third term is included to satisfy \eqref{reinteq}.
-This motivates the use of two neural networks to learn these functions.
-We use $\hat{u}_\theta(x)$ to approximate the solution, and an \textit{integrator network} $\hat{w}_\theta(x,y)$ to approximate the integral term.
-These are trained to approximately satisfy \eqref{reinteq} and \eqref{integrator} by minimising a loss function of the form
+Here the first two terms being equal to zero ensures that \eqref{integrator} is satisfied, while the third term accounts for \eqref{reinteq}.
+This motivates the use of two neural networks to approximate the functions $u_{\theta}(x), w_{\theta}(x,y)$.
+We use $\hat{u}_\theta(x) \approx u_{\theta}(x)$ to approximate the solution, and an \textit{integrator network} $\hat{w}_\theta(x,y) \approx w_{\theta}(x,y)$ to approximate the integral term.
+These networks are trained to approximately satisfy \eqref{reinteq} and \eqref{integrator} by minimising a loss function of the form

-Similarly to the PDE-based problem, \eqref{inteqloss} is an unbiased Monte Carlo estimate of \eqref{intmod} if the collocation points $(x^n,y^n) \in \Omega$ are distributed according to $\pi$.
-An algorithm which uses mini-batch stochastic gradient descent to train a neural network to approximate the solution to integral equations of the second kind is then: \begin{enumerate} \item Initialise a neural network approximation of the solution, $\hat{u}_\theta(x):\mathbb{R} \to \mathbb{R}$ \item Initialise an integrator network, $\hat{w}_\theta(x,y|\bm{\theta}_k):\mathbb{R}^2 \to \mathbb{R}$ \item Draw i.i.d. samples $(x^n,y^n)_{n=1:N} \sim \pi$ \item Using these sample points, jointly update both neural networks by taking one gradient descent step to reduce loss function \eqref{inteqloss} \item Repeat 3-4 until convergence \end{enumerate} The algorithm for solving integral equations of the first kind in \eqref{firstkind} is similar, but with \eqref{reinteq} becoming
+with respect to the neural network parameters.
+Similarly to the PDE-based problem, \eqref{inteqloss} is an unbiased Monte Carlo estimate of \eqref{intmod} if the collocation points $(x^n,y^n) \in \Omega$ are distributed according to $\pi^d$.
+A mini-batch stochastic gradient descent algorithm to train a neural network approximation of the solution to integral equations of the second kind is then: \\ \\